WSU-janderson/project6-multiset-design-WRitchie54/MultisetDesign.md

 ## Operation 5

 A final major operation needed is access to how large the inventory currently is.
 The use of how large the inventory is comes in assessing whether or not the inventory is full yet.
 This would be obtained by taking the index of the last element in the Sequence and adding 1.
 This results in an O(1) time complexity.
+There are no specific edge cases to be explored for this operation.

 # Set Operations